SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/system-info.md

 Your server id can be obtained from this page by expanding the **System** section.
 If you're running a commercial instance, you can also find this value on the License page (**[Administration > Configuration > License Manager](/#sonarqube-admin#/admin/extension/license/app)**)

 ## Logs
 Server-side logging is controlled by properties set in _$SONARQUBE_HOME/conf/sonar.properties_.
+The standard output of SonarQube logs can be converted to Json with the environment variable `SONAR_LOG_JSONOUTPUT=true`.
+A configuration of the log format is currently not possible.

-4 logs files are created: one per SonarQube process.
+Four logs files are created: one per SonarQube process.

 ### Log Level
 The server-side log level can be customized via the `sonar.log.level` property.
 Supported values are: